 Why Global Cancer Research Is Critical to Progress against the Disease

 Cancer is increasingly a global health issue.
-In 2012, there were 14.1 million new cancer cases and 8.2 million cancer-related deaths worldwide.
-The World Health Organization projects that, by 2035, the world could see 24 million new cancer cases and 14.5 million cancer-related deaths a year.
+In 2020, there were 19.3 million new cancer cases and nearly 10 million cancer-related deaths worldwide.
+The World Health Organization projects that, by 2040, the world could see 28.9 million new cancer cases and 16.2 million cancer-related deaths a year.

 As premature death from infectious diseases and other causes has declined in low- and middle-income countries (LMICs)—and as obesity, inactivity, and tobacco use have become more common—cancer has become a more pressing health issue in these countries.
-Although incidence rates of cancer overall, and of most individual cancer types, are still lower in LMICs than in developed countries, nearly 60 percent of the world’s cancer cases and 65 percent of cancer deaths in 2012 occurred in LMICs.
+Although LMICs have lower incidence rates of most types of cancer and cancer overall than developed countries, nearly 60% of the world’s cancer cases and more than 70% of cancer deaths in 2020 occurred in LMICs.
 Given population trends, those percentages are likely to rise in coming decades.

 In 2012, the five most common cancers among men in LMICs were lung, liver, stomach, prostate, and colorectal cancers; among women, they were breast, cervical, lung, colorectal, and stomach cancers.
 Some cancers (such as liver, cervical, stomach) that are relatively more common in LMICs are caused by infectious agents.

-The recognition that cancer is a major and increasing health problem in LMICs is driving efforts to help national governments to take steps to address the problem.
-Countries may differ in their resources and ability to deliver health care services, but all can identify and take some steps to improve cancer prevention, screening, treatment, or supportive care.
+The recognition that cancer is a major and increasing health problem in LMICs is driving efforts to help national governments take steps to address the problem.
+Countries may differ in their resources and ability to deliver health care services, but all can take steps to improve cancer prevention, screening, treatment, and supportive care.

 Opportunities in Global Cancer Research

-Ministries of health and other national health-system policymakers in LMICs are increasingly partnering with government agencies, nongovernment health organizations, and pharmaceutical and biotechnology companies in the United States and other high-income countries to develop national cancer prevention and control strategies, easily used diagnostic tools, and cost-effective access to effective treatments.
+Ministries of health and other national health policymakers in LMICs are increasingly partnering with government agencies, nongovernmental health organizations, and pharmaceutical and biotechnology companies in the United States and other high-income countries to develop national cancer prevention and control strategies, easily used diagnostic tools, and cost-effective access to effective treatments.

 The international cancer research community has many opportunities to support efforts to reduce the impact of cancer in LMICs, including:

-- assisting with the development of national cancer control plans that help LMICs meet their cancer prevention and control targets
+- helping to develop national cancer control plans that help LMICs meet their cancer prevention and control targets

 - contributing to national tobacco control cessation efforts by sharing prevention and intervention strategies that have been successful in other countries (such as tax increases and bans on advertising)

-- improving access to HPV vaccines, cervical cancer screening, and treatment for suspicious cervical changes
+- improving access to HPV vaccines, cervical cancer screening, and treatment for high-grade cervical changes

 - training health care workers to better diagnose and treat cancer